 And here are a few more useful facts.

 What If Do Not Open The Windows At All?

-Environmental Protection Agency (EPA) says that stale air is one of the most serious environmental issues.
-Even the most modern and powerful heating or cooling systems can not replace merely fresh air coming inside through the open window.
-Closed windows leave you unprotected from the bad impact of cleaning products, air fresheners, mold, stoves, heaters, and tobacco smoke.
+Environmental Protection Agency (EPA) says that stale cold air is one of the most serious environmental issues.
+Even the most modern and powerful heating or cooling systems can not replace merely fresh, cold trapped air coming inside through the open window.
+Closed windows leave you unprotected from the bad impact of cleaning products, trapped air fresheners, mold, stoves, heaters, and tobacco smoke.